fsanaulla/scala-embedinflux/README.md

 libraryDependencies += "com.github.fsanaulla" %% "specs2-embedinflux" % <version> % Test
 ```
 ## Usage
-Influx will start by default of HTTP port `8086`, with back up port `8088`.
-You can change this parameters by overriding `httpPort` and `backUpPort` fields.
-By default UDP service is disabled, to enable it override `udpPort` field.
+Before you start your testing you need to choose, what type of configuration you need.
+For example if you need to work with [HTTP](https://docs.influxdata.com/influxdb/v1.5/guides/writing_data/) service.
-For embed InfluxDB in your test suite, mix it with `EmbeddedInfluxDB`.
+Mix your test suite with `InfluxHttpConf`.
+For using [UDP](https://github.com/influxdata/influxdb/blob/master/services/udp/README.md) feature mix suite with `InfluxUDPConf`.

-For **Scalatest** it's look like:
+All port configuration can be changed.
+By overriding appropriate fields.

+### HTTP
+For starting InfluxDB with HTTP service:
 ```
+// ScalaTest
-class InfluxSpec extends FlatSpec with EmbeddedInfluxDB {
+class InfluxSpec extends FlatSpec with InfluxHTTPConf with EmbeddedInfluxDB {

+  // by default `httpPort`: 8086
+  // def httpPort: Int = 8086

+  // auth is disabled(false)
+  // def auth: Boolean = false

   lazy val influx: InfluxDBClient = _